bootcoding-developer/software_development_training/projects/online_restaurant/README.md

 ## Project Description
+A real time project case study where we have to provide online restaurant guide and food ordering platform that allows users to order meals from restaurants and have them delivered.

 ## Functional Requirements
+Actor - Restaurant (Vendor)
+- New restaurants (vendor) should register to our platform (Sign/Signup)
+- Restaurant (Vendor) should add menu items into our platform
+- Vendor should modify/update details of any menu item
+- Vendor should upload multiple images of an menu item
+- Vendor should update price of a menu item

+Actor - Customer
+- New customer should register to our platform (Sign/Signup)
+- List all restaurants
+- Search / filter restaurants or Menus
+- Filter for Veg or Non-veg
+- Quantity of menu items

+Actor - Administrator
+- Apply general discounts on meals/menus
+- Apply discount on regular customers
+- Apply seasonal or festival discounts
+- Approve valid Restaurants only

 ## Application Overview

 ## Tasks to be accomplished

 ## What you'll learn or get hands-on
 <p align="center">
   <a href="https://skillicons.dev">